svandragt/silverstripe-hiddenfields/README.md

 silverstripe-hiddenfields
 =========================

 Takes form fields you specified through $hidden_fields and hides them from the edit form.
+I found if you completely remove the field then the value doesn't get saved to the database and you end up with child without a parent relationship.

+Instead this extension replaces the field with a hiddenfield.

 ## Usage